Skip to content

 • The Middle East conflict has catalyzed a recalibration of policy expectations, with a tightening bias in most regions including the United States.

 • Fiscal policy is supporting growth but contributing to expanding deficits.
-US tax refunds are offsetting tariff headwinds, while energy support packages could also prove influential.
+US tax refunds have been offsetting tariff headwinds, while energy support packages could also prove influential.

 Equity optimism